 You should also create a central timeline that helps you oversee your entire portfolio at a glance.
 This timeline should include milestones, deadlines, project scope, activities, and team members involved.
 This way, you’ll be better able to block out your entire week and plan your work instead of just reacting to unexpected events.

 With monday.com’s advanced project management template, you can manage multiple projects simultaneously under the same board and keep on track of changes.
-And thanks to monday.com’s multiple data views, you can monitor all your projects from different perspectives and angles, including Kanban board, timeline, workload, Gantt chart, calendar, and more.
+And thanks to monday.com’s multiple data views, you can monitor all your projects from different perspectives and angles, including Kanban board, project timeline, workload, Gantt chart, calendar, and more.
 This gives you the level of visibility and control you need to coordinate your team and resources across different projects, making sure you complete them effectively and in a timely manner.

 4. Information overload